-The Progression Marathon and Half-Marathon Training Plans cover distances from 10-milers through full marathons.
-The Progression training plan is designed for runners who have not run a full or half marathon or are content with completing those race distances at a 8:30+ minute mile.
-Before beginning a CRC Progression Training program, you should prepare your body by running three times per week, for a minimum of 30 minutes each workout.
-By the first week of a training program, your longest run of the week should be at least 6 miles for the marathon & half-marathon program.
+The Progression Group will target the Aramco Half Marathon and the Chevron Houston Marathon with a target pace range of 8:15/mile and 9:30/mile.
+The Progression training plan is designed for experienced runners who have complete three or more marathons.
+Before beginning a CRC foundation training program, you should prepare your body by running three times per week, for a minimum of 30 minutes each workout.
+By the first week of a training program, your longest run of the week should be at least 6 miles for the marathon and half-marathon program.

-- One recovery run
+- One recovery run.

 Saturday morning group runs of 4, 6, 8, and 10 miles take place all Summer.
 Additional distances will be added to the schedule once official training programs kick off.